RenDelaCruz/QuickServer/README.md

 # QuickServer

 Create a quick HTTP server using Python.
-Clone this repository and move `server.py` into any directory.

 ## Setup

-After moving `server.py` into a directory, simply run:
+Clone this repository and move `server.py` into any directory.
+Then simply run:

 ```shell
 python -m server